yannikschaelte/HierOpt/README.md

 # HierOpt

-A MatLab toolbox for the analytical hierarchical computation of scaling and noise parameters.
+A MatLab toolbox for the analytical **hierarchical optimization** of scaling and noise parameters.

 Currently, it supports proportionality, offset and noise parameters for normally distributed errors.